Azure-Samples/azure-service-operator-samples/azure-votes-redis/README.md

 ## Set up Azure Service Operator

 ASO lets you manage Azure resources using Kubernetes tools.
-The operator is installed in your cluster and propagates changes to resources there to the Azure Resource Manager.
+The operator is installed in your cluster, and propagates changes from cluster resources to Azure, using the Azure Resource Manager.
 [Read more about how ASO works](https://github.com/azure/azure-service-operator#what-is-it)

 Follow [these